Prevention Innovation

 Early uptake and use of sign language

 Universal newborn hearing screening enables early detection of hearing loss and early referral to speech and language therapy, including sign language.
-However, data from the Victorian Childhood Hearing Impairment Longitudinal Databank shows only a tiny proportion of families use sign to communicate with children with hearing loss.
+However, data from the Victorian Childhood Hearing Longitudinal Databank shows only a tiny proportion of families use sign to communicate with children with hearing loss.
 This project aims to explore the factors influencing parental use of sign language to communicate with their children with hearing loss.
 It is a collaborative project with the University of Melbourne.

 CHIC Clinic RCH Portal Project

-What research questions matter most to families of deaf and hard of hearing children?
+What research questions matter most to families of deaf and hard-of-hearing children?

 Child hearing research projects are designed to find answers and solutions to important issues for deaf and hard-of-hearing children.
 Understanding what research questions matter most to parents of deaf and hard-of-hearing children is important in deciding what research should be done.
 Our project involves families of deaf and hard-of-hearing children in shaping our research agenda.
 It is a collaborative project with Deaf Children Australia.